yyoshiaki/screfmapping/README.md

 ## Overview

-screfmapping is a pipeline that facilitates the extraction of CD4+ T cells from the single-cell RNA-seq raw data of peripheral blood mononuclear cells (PBMCs) and maps them to our annotated clusterL1, L2 atlas.
+"screfmapping" is a pipeline that facilitates the extraction of CD4+ T cells from the single-cell RNA-seq raw data of peripheral blood mononuclear cells (PBMCs) and maps them to our annotated clusterL1, L2 atlas.
 The Azimuth pipeline is employed to extract CD4+ T cells, and Symphony mapping, which includes batch effect adjustment by Harmony, is used for mapping to our atlas.

-We've included an example analysis in example.R.
+We've included an example analysis in `example.R`.
 Below, we provide an overview of the function.